 You don’t have to be a vegetarian to enjoy a delicious meal that dosen’t include meat.
 You will often hear a carnivore declare such claims as, “I didn’t realize this could be so good” or “I never knew a vegetarian meal had so much flavor.”
 Many St. Louis restaurants offer a fine selection of vegetarian entrees on their menu and they are certainly worth checking out.
 Some people prefer this cuisine and diet and it doesn’t just mean that they are a poor hunter.
 Don’t worry.
 Many of these restaurants still offer meaty entrees as well.

-St. Louis Vegetarian Food and Restaurants
+St. Louis Vegetarian Food

 Soup & Salad: While many people find it boring, every restaurant has a salad.
 Ordering the soup and salad, or just the salad is a great way to go vegetarian at an otherwise non-vegetarian friendly restaurant.
 Many restaurants offer a variety of salads and are willing to hold any meat options on the top.
 Soups usually include meat, but many restaurants also make options like pea soup, cucumber soup, and even French onion soup with no meat at all.
 Soup usually comes with a bread or garlic bread, so the meal is just as filling.
 Best of all, it’s also cheaper.